 Operations are planned and co-ordinated by Outbreak Management Teams or liaison groups comprising the Forestry Commission, local authorities, major land-owning and land-managing organisations, Public Health England and regulatory authorities.
 These groups are advised by entomologists from the Forestry Commission’s Forest Research agency.
 Our response to outbreaks of OPM follows our contingency plan.

-We advise people not to try to remove OPM caterpillars or nest themselves because of the health risks, and because to be most effective the job should be carefully timed and carried out by professionals with appropriate training and equipment.
+Don't try to remove OPM caterpillars or nests yourself because of the health risks, and because to be most effective the job should be carefully timed and carried out by professionals with appropriate training and equipment.
 Report the presence of the pest to your local council or to our Plant Health Service and get a professional pest control operator to remove the infestations.
 Your local council or our Plant Health Service can provide details of suitable pest control operators working in the area.

 Plant Health Service